nghi-truyen/deeppick/README.md

-# Near-surface arrival time picking with transfer and semi-supervised learning
+# Near‐Surface Seismic Arrival Time Picking with Transfer and Semi‐Supervised Learning

 This code is a Keras implementation of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet), dedicated to *"Automatic arrival time picking for seismic inversion with unlabeled data"*.
 This version allows to deal with new datasets having different sizes and number of channels, especially, to implement transfer learning using the pretrained model from [NCEDC](https://ncedc.org/) data (Northern California Earthquake Data Center) and deal with small labeled datasets or unlabeled datasets using semi-supervised learning.
 Robust linear regression methods and SVR (Support Vector Regression) are used to correct labels in the pseudo-labeling (see `correct_label` directory), that helps significantly enhance the quality of pseudo labels.

 The model stored in `model/220217-182847` has been trained with 9,216 seismograms labeled using transfer and semi-supervised learning.
 The data in `dataset/raw/data` is an extraction from this dataset.

+This Git repository contains the code related to the paper available at `<https://doi.org/10.1007/s10712-023-09783-y>`.

 ## 0. Installing packages
 Setting up a virtual environment using Anaconda: